Generic Name: sunitinib (soo NIT in ib)

 Sunitinib is a cancer medicine that interferes with the growth and spread of cancer cells in the body.

-Sunitinib is used to treat certain types of advanced or progressive tumors of the digestive system, the pancreas, or the kidneys.
+Sunitinib is used to treat certain types of advanced or progressive tumors of the stomach, intestines, esophagus, pancreas, or kidneys.

 Sunitinib may also be used for purposes not listed in this medication guide.

 Sunitinib can cause severe or fatal effects on your liver.
 You will need frequent blood tests to check your liver function during treatment.
 Call your doctor if you have any signs of a liver problem, such as right-sided upper stomach pain, itching, dark urine, or jaundice (yellowing of the skin or eyes).

 You should not use sunitinib if you are allergic to it.